-Major changes to the IPD index or benchmark methodology are infrequent.
+Major changes to IPD index or benchmark methodology are infrequent.
+All methodology changes are made in order to bring a clear improvement to the existing methodology.
 In many cases the need for such changes stems from changes to the real estate investment regulatory environment or a shift in industry norms.
-The former may necessitate a rapid change in methodology while the latter may be a reaction to a more gradual shift in the industry consensus.
+The former may necessitate a rapid change in methodology while the latter may be a reaction to a slower shift in the industry consensus.

-The first step taken by MSCI in considering major methodology changes is usually to consult informally with external entities such as clients, consultants, academics and regulators.
-Their views are distilled and debated internally by MSCI personnel with relevant expertise, who then pass on their findings to the Real Estate Index Committee for consideration.
-After discussion by the committee, the proposed change in methodology is presented to the MSCI user base through a formal consultation.
+The first step taken by MSCI in considering methodology change is usually informal consultation with external entities such as clients, consultants, academics and regulators.
+Such views are distilled and debated internally by MSCI personnel with relevant expertise, who then pass on their findings to the IPD Technical Committee for consideration.
+After discussion of a proposed methodology change by the IPD Technical Committee, a methodology change proposal is presented to the MSCI client base through a formal consultation.

-The formal consultation takes place over a fixed but sufficient period of time, with a proposal document available for review.
-Having given the opportunity for comment and feedback, MSCI then consults individually with a cross section of key stakeholders.
-All feedback is consolidated and a final course of action agreed internally by the Real Estate Index Committee.
-The final methodology change is then publicly released, both on the MSCI website and at individual and group stakeholder meetings.
+The formal consultation takes place over a fixed but sufficient period of time with a proposal document available for review.
+Having given the opportunity for comment and feedback, MSCI then consults individually with a cross section of key clients.
+All feedback is then consolidated and a final course of action agreed internally by the IPD Technical Committee.
+The final methodology change is then publicly released, both on the MSCI website and proactively at individual and collective client meetings.